 This year’s topics:

-• Nazi Propaganda and Media Literacy gives educators tools to help their students become savvy consumers of media in the age of online news sources;
+- Monday (7/16): Nazi Propaganda and Media Literacy, taught by Mary Johnson from Facing History and Ourselves, gives educators tools to help their students become savvy consumers of media in the age of online news sources.

-• International Perspectives on Remembrance examines how Holocaust education in America varies from that of other countries; laws in other countries that protect and/or jeopardize Holocaust remembrance;
+- Wednesday (7/18): International Perspectives on the Holocaust, taught by Avi Ben-Hur from Classrooms Without Borders, examines how Holocaust education in America varies from that of other countries; laws in other countries that protect and/or jeopardize Holocaust remembrance.

-• Antisemitism and White Supremacy connects Nazi racial science to American eugenics and speaks to the impact of intergenerational trauma;
+- Friday (7/20): White Supremacy and Anti-Semitism, taught by Dr. Daniel Burston and Dr. Matthew Schneirov from Duquesne University, connects Nazi racial science to American eugenics and speaks to the impact of intergenerational trauma.

 Some educators are eligible for a scholarship rate of $150 if they meet any of the following requirements: